GABRlEL/trophymonarch/README.md

 ## About The Project

 Trophy Monarch is a tool, which allows the user to edit the trophy values their leaderboard files (ldb.pul) in the Ghosts folder and update the TROP section in the settings file (usually settings.pul) accordingly.
-The primary purpose of this is, to recover trophies lost caused by Pulsars design choice of storing ghosts in the settings file, which is overwritten when a Pulsar packs settings or tracks are updated.
+The primary purpose of this is, to recover trophies lost caused by Pulsars design choice of storing ghosts in the settings file, which can be overwritten when a Pulsar packs settings or tracks are updated.
 Additionally it can be used, to recover the trophy state from a lost Ghosts folder.

 The tools saves the user from tediously editing the hex manually and checking all leaderboard files manually, prevents human error and serves as a future-proof way for packs with regular updates.